 Edited by Ken Sundet Jones

-The Bondage of Fallen Man.
+The Bondage of Fallen Humanity.

-The discussion of the content of Scripture and our relation to it introduces us to the fundamental issue: The nature and extent of the bondage of fallen man.
+The discussion of the content of Scripture and our relation to it introduces us to the fundamental issue: The nature and extent of the bondage of fallen humanity.
 How does it come about that we are bound to misunderstand or at least bound to fail in our attempt to use and apply Scripture and its message properly without the aid of the Holy Spirit?
 Can such a position really be defended?

 Luther’s position is at bottom profoundly simple.
 Why do we not understand?
 Why do we not apply ourselves to the things that “pertain to salvation?”
 Simply because we don’t want to, we don’t will to do so.
-We will not because we are bound to ourselves and our own supposed “freedom.
+We will not, because we are bound to ourselves and our own supposed “freedom.
 Luther’s position is pretty well summed up in the statement from the explanation to the Third Article of the Apostle’s Creed: “I believe that I cannot by my own reason or strength believe in Jesus Christ my Lord or come to him” (a remarkable kind of double-talk — I believe that I cannot believe! — about which we shall say more later).

 But how can this really be maintained?
 Is it not the case that we are all striving in some way to “reach God” and find “salvation?”
-Do not all men or most at least, in one way or another seek religious goals and satisfactions?
+Do not all people, or most at least, in one way or another seek religious goals and satisfactions?
 So indeed, we like to picture ourselves.
-We like to see ourselves as seekers after the things of “the spirit” — if not terrible earnest seekers nevertheless.
-Our problem, we like to think, is not certainly that we don’t want or don’t will to be religious and spiritual, but that we can’t manage what we really want to accomplish.
+We like to see ourselves as seekers after the things of “the spirit” — if not terribly earnest seekers nevertheless.
+We like to think, certainly, that our problem is not that we don’t want or don’t will to be religious and spiritual, but that we can’t manage what we really want to accomplish.
 “The spirit is willing but the flesh is weak,” as the saying goes.
-We would like to live up to the divine commandments, but we can’t always do it.
-So we picture ourselves as potential spiritual athletes whose only problem is that we don’t quite have the qualifications to make the team even though we would desperately like to.
+We would like to live up to the divine commandments, but we can’t always do it, so we picture ourselves as potential spiritual athletes whose only problem is that we don’t quite have the qualifications to make the team, even though we would desperately like to.
 Perhaps we are too small or weak or uncoordinated.
-Or perhaps we just have trouble obeying the training rules and keeping in shape so we always fail when the crucial moment arises.
-“Way down deep” we really want to make it but we can’t.
+Or perhaps we just have trouble obeying the training rules and keeping in shape, so we always fail when the crucial moment arises.
+“Way down deep” we really want to make it, but we can’t.
 All we really need is some help in doing what we want and know we ought to do.
 And so it is that Luther’s understanding of the bondage of the will, if it is accepted at all, usually degenerates into the idea that for some reason we can’t do what we want to do.
 Or even perhaps that God, because he “predestines” things, might prevent us from doing what we want to do.

 But, as we shall see, this is not at all what Luther means by bondage.
-The entire picture we have of ourselves as religious beings, potential spiritual athletes is for Luther false.
+For Luther the entire picture we have of ourselves as religious beings, potential spiritual athletes, is false.
 It’s not that we can’t do what we want to do.
 The problem is much deeper: We simply don’t want to do it at all.
 Indeed, it is impossible for us to do so!
 “Not that man cannot fulfill the commandment of God is meant by this proposition [on the bound will], but that he will not and cannot so will.”
 But how can this be so?